FAQs About Costa Rica

 Where should I exchange money for Costa Rica?

-Once in Costa Rica, the best exchange rates are inside local banks (Spanish is helpful, passport is required).
-You can also pay with USD and receive CRC as change with decent rates from most private businesses including supermarkets, restaurants, and stores (be advised, there is no federally mandated exchange rate since USD is NOT an official currency and therefore companies are allowed to exchange at any rate they choose).
+• You can also pay with USD and receive CRC as change with decent rates from most private businesses including supermarkets, restaurants, and stores (be advised, there is no federally mandated exchange rate since USD is NOT an official currency and therefore companies are allowed to exchange at any rate they choose).

-The worst place to exchange money in Costa Rica is generally at the airport.
-They offer rates far below market rates (which is how they offer "better" rates for exchanging higher quantities of cash).
+• At the airport; They offer rates far below market rates (which is how they offer "better" rates for exchanging higher quantities of cash).

 How much money should I bring to Costa Rica?

-The correct answer is: it depends on a lot of factors including how long you're staying, what vacation budget level you're planning for, and what is included already in your pre-paid expenses, as well as if you have access to credit cards/ATM cards so you don't have to carry cash.
-The following are some generic prices, but keep in mind that most of these are covered in any of our Vacation Packages and when you Build Your Own Trip!
+The following are some generic prices, but keep in mind that most of these are covered in any of our Costa Rica Vacation Packages and when you Build Your Own Trip to Costa Rica with a team of local experts!
 The biggest outside factor from those tends to be souvenirs, tip money & meals (again, package-dependent).

 Costa Rica on a low budget, expect: